ma-laforge/CData.jl/README.md

 ### Supported Plotting Backends

+NOTE: The term "load time" is used loosely below to indicate time to first plot.

+ - **InspectDR.jl**: One of the fastest solutions with the shortest load times.
+InspectDR also provides basic interactivity, but is relatively new/untested, and has fewer features than other backends (ex: Matplotlib).
- - **Grace/xmgrace**: Short load times.
-Fastest solution when dealing with small datasets.
+ - **Grace/xmgrace**: Short load times and fast when dealing with small datasets.
+The GUI feels a bit dated and unfamiliar, but one can readily fine tune almost any visual element to generate publication-quality plots.
  - **Matplotlib/PyPlot.jl**: Longer load times (loading anaconda).
-Faster than Grace/xmgrace solution when dealing with larger datasets.
+Faster than Grace/xmgrace solution when dealing with moderately-sized datasets (~200k points).
  - **Qwt/guiqwt**: Longer load times (loading anaconda).
-Faster than Matplotlib/PyPlot.jl solution when dealing with larger datasets.
+Faster than Matplotlib/PyPlot.jl solution when dealing with moderately-sized datasets (~200k points).
   - guiqwt appears slow when plotting a large *number of traces* (ex: eye diagram of a long transient dataset split into many individual traces).
  - **Plots.jl/(\*.jl)**: Uniform plotting interface supporting multiple backends.
 In particular, there are signs that GR.jl will potentially be one of the fastest.
   - The GR.jl backend is not yet mature: Does not support subplots, cannot display multiple plot windows, ...